logo

 San Jose Teacher Shortage Areas

-The US Department of Education bases some student loan forgiveness programs on teacher shortage areas, meaning that your chances of qualifying for loan forgiveness may be stronger if you are teaching a subject that has been formally identified as a shortage area.
+The US Department of Education bases some student loan forgiveness programs on teacher shortage areas, meaning that your chances of qualifying for loan forgiveness may be stronger if you are teaching a subject formally identified as a shortage area.
 You may also qualify for other funding opportunities or a more competitive salary based on your endorsement(s).
 Note that shortage areas may change from year to year, so you should be sure to check with state education agencies, your selected education program, and your student loan providers about funding options.
-For the 2020-2021 school year, the following subject areas were recognized as shortage areas in California (statewide):6
+For the 2020-2021 school year, the following subject areas were recognized as shortage areas in California (statewide):4

 • Bilingual Education